Generic Name: lamotrigine (la-MOE-tri-jeen)

 If OVERDOSE is suspected:

-Store lamotrigine at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store lamotrigine at room temperature between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep lamotrigine out of the reach of children and away from pets.

 - If you have any questions about lamotrigine, please talk with your doctor, pharmacist, or other health care provider.